 Beyond that, you should look for heirloom plants and plants that are open-pollinated.
 Heirloom plants are usually 50 years old or older and are grown from seeds handed down over generations in a particular region.
 Peppers that are open-pollinated have all been pollinated without human intervention, which means they have been pollinated by the wind or insects.
 Another important aspect is that their characteristics are stable across the generations.

-To prevent hybridization, you should keep the different Capsicum like Capsicum frutescens, annuum, and Capsicum chinense separate from each other as they are cross-compatible.
-While Capsicum baccatum won’t always cross with the species mentioned above, it’s not impossible so you should still take steps to prevent it.
+Note, if you’ve grown different pepper types close together, you may have hybrid seeds at hand and not know it.
+Many pepper types are cross-compatible.
+You should take special care, particularly, to keep the different Capsicum (like Capsicum frutescens, annuum, and Capsicum chinense) separate.
+The hybrid traits can be drastic compared to expectations (like surprising heat or no heat at all.)
+While Capsicum baccatum won’t always cross with the species mentioned above, it’s not impossible, so you should still take steps to prevent it.
 You don’t need to isolate Capsicum pubescens since it won’t cross with other species.

 How to save pepper seeds over the winter

-As mentioned, you need to choose ripe peppers if you want to save seeds.
-The peppers shouldn’t just be ripe, they need to be very ripe.
+You need to choose ripe peppers if you want to save seeds.
+The peppers shouldn’t just be ripe; they should be very ripe.
 They should be mature past the point where they would be suitable for eating.
-Your best bet is to leave peppers on the plant until they get wrinkly then harvest them for seeds.
+Your best bet is to leave peppers on the plant until they get wrinkly, then harvest them for seeds.

 Store your dried seeds in airtight containers that you have labeled with the date and the pepper type.
-Store your seeds the same way that you would store your spices: in a cool, dark place such as in a cupboard or a refrigerator.
+Store that seed container the same way you would store your spices: in a cool, dark place such as in a cupboard or a refrigerator.